 Mercator was the first cartographer to call his collection of maps an Atlas.
 In the introduction, he explained the title not only by referring to the eponymous figure of Greek mythology, but also linking him – via a convoluted genealogy – to his namesake, a legendary king of Mauritania skilled in astronomy.
 This King Atlas was credited with inventing the first celestial globe.
 Although he ruled over parts of present-day Morocco, it's uncertain whether there is any etymological link between the Atlas Mountains and him.
 Or the first Atlas, for that matter.

 That Atlas was a son of the Titans Iapetus and Asia and a brother of Prometheus.
-He led the Titans who supported Cronos in his divine war against his son Zeus.
+He led the Titans who supported Kronos in his divine war against his son Zeus.
 When Zeus won, he condemned Atlas to carry the vault of heaven on his shoulders, so Ouranos (heaven) and Gaia (earth) would be unable to produce any more divine offspring to threaten his supremacy.

 Literary sources from antiquity confirm that Atlas held up heaven, not earth, although accounts vary on his location and method.
 In Book I of the Odyssey, Homer (8th century BC) describes the island on which Calypso holds Odysseus captive: "It is an island covered with forest, in the very middle of the sea, and a goddess lives there, daughter of the magician Atlas, who looks after the bottom of the ocean, and carries the great columns that keep heaven and earth asunder."
 But there are no pillars and no ocean floor in the Theogony of Hesiod (8th/7th century BC), where "[...]
 Atlas through hard constraint upholds the wide heaven with unwearying head and arms, standing at the borders of the earth before the clear-voiced Hesperides; for this lot wise Zeus assigned to him."

 That last image comes close to our idea of Atlas balancing the world on his back, making full use of his head and arms.
 But when and why was earth substituted for heaven?
-The Greeks thought the earth was flat and fixed (see #288 for a representation of the Greek oikoumene) and the universe a sphere that revolved around it.
+The Greeks generally thought the earth was flat and fixed (see #288 for a representation of the Greek oikoumene) and the universe a sphere that revolved around it.
 On the furthest sphere were stuck the immovable stars, with seasonally moving stars attached to crystal spheres closer by, and a separate one for each of the wandering bodies of heaven nearest earth – the planets.

 The Rockefeller Atlas, a (false) symbol for Objectivism.
 (Image: Rob Young, licensed under Creative Commons 2.0)

-So: if Atlas props up the earth, he's more likely to be modern, but he's certain to be wrong.
+So: if you see an Atlas who props up the earth, he's likely to be modern, but he's certain to be wrong.
 The only mythologically correct depiction of the defeated immortal holding aloft a sphere is if that sphere shows stars and constellations instead of continents and oceans.
 The 15-ft bronze Atlas guarding the entrance to Rockefeller Center on 5th Avenue in New York since 1937 conforms to the original sentence: Atlas holds up a ball made up of bands of metal that represent the movements of heaven.

 Which is ironic, as this very statue is so often used to illustrate covers of Atlas Shrugged that it has come to symbolise Ayn Rand's philosophy itself.
-Perhaps Objectivism is less objective than it likes to think.

 Strange Maps #682